-- The IGF should encourage more discussions on empowerment, self-expression, pleasure and consent as well, as women and gender-diverse people's experiences online are not and should not be limited to harm and violence issues. - The IGF has an opportunity to become the main space that fosters discussions on how to empower and uplift women and gender-diverse people in the online space, and this opportunity should not be missed. - The IGF should make sure that discussions on these issues do not happen "inside bubbles", but that they reach and include the wider IGF community.
+- The IGF should encourage more discussions on empowerment, self-expression, pleasure and consent as well, as women's and gender-diverse people's experiences online are not and should not be limited to harm and violence issues. - The IGF has an opportunity to become the main space that fosters discussions on how to empower and uplift women and gender-diverse people in the online space, and this opportunity should not be missed. - The IGF should make sure that discussions on these issues do not happen "inside bubbles", but that they reach and include the wider IGF community.
+At the same time, efforts should be made to bring to the debate stakeholders whose work is related to these issues, but who have so far been missing from IGF discussions. - Strategic thinking is needed to identify where and in what way these issues should be further addressed within the IGF.
+A Dynamic Coalition, for instance, could be considered.